I feel like some kind of namoona

 Dr Katie Dow & Dr Vicky Boydell invited me to contribute a chapter to this edited collection on reproductive technologies - I absolutely jumped at the chance!

 I wrote this chapter over the course of two weeks and it remains one of my favourite pieces of writing from my PhD data.
-This is a whole new piece of writing that does not feature in the thesis Even now, I remember the interview with Tasheen clearly and her expression as she described herself as a ‘namoona’.
+It’s a completely new piece of writing, not drawn directly from the thesis.
+Even now, I remember the interview with Tasheen clearly—her expression as she described herself as a ‘namoona’.
 It’s seared in my memory.